modiimedia/contentful-hugo/readme.md

 ### The Resolve Entries Parameter

-The resolve entries option let's you specify a field from a referenced entry or asset to resolve that field value you.
+The resolve entries option let's you specify a property from a referenced entry or asset to resolve that field value to.
 For example say you have a `category` content type that is referenced in `posts`.
 Normally contentful-hugo will give the following result

 ```yaml
 category: